Fajr International Theater Festival: 1990s

 Eighth edition of Fajr International Theater Festival was held in February 1990 without a change in its director.

 9th Fajr International Theater Festival was held in February 1991 with Ali Montazeri as the director in fourth consecutive years.
 Iranian Association of Theater Critics chose Davood Mir-Bagheri's work Battle in Battle as the best play.

 Tenth edition of Fajr International Theater Festival was held in February 1992.
 Ali Montazeri remained the director.
 Hasan Hamed was awarded the best playwright for Son of Summer.
 Golab Adineh was awarded the best director for Beyzai's Death of Yazdgerd.
 Hossein Nuri received a special jury prize for Beloved.

 Eleventh edition of Fajr International Theater Festival was held in February 1993 with a new director, Hossein Jafari.
 The festival decided to honor all works equally.
 Among the plays were Hossein Nuri's The Circus and Ali Rafie's Souvenir of the Years of Sand.

 12th Fajr International Theater Festival was held in February 1994 with Hossein Farrokhi as its new director.
 Siavosh Tahmoures won the best play award for Mirbagheri's Battle in Battle.
 Ezzatolah Entezami was among the jury.

 Thirteenth edition of Fajr International Theater Festival was held in February 1995 keeping Hossein Farrokhi as director.
 Mohammad-Hadi Namvar won the best director award for Stone Meadow.
 Asghar Farhadi won two awards for his play Car Residents; best actor and best set design.

 14th Fajr International Theater Festival was held in February 1996 having Mahmoud Azizi was assigned as its new director.
 Iraj Rad was among the jury and Amin Zendegani received an acting award for The Burning Red.
 Chista Yasrebi won the best playwright award for The Burning Red and Hossein Nuri was honored for Intuition.

-Fajr International Theater Festival has been held for forty consecutive years without interruption and many of its participants found their way in international areas of theater and film.
+2020s

+Mojtaba Rostamifar, became the first director from Khuzestan to win three major awards at the Fajr Theater Festival for his play "Laam" in 2025.